ritikanathani/ritikanathani/README.md

 ### Hi there!
 I'm Ritika 👋
- 🚀 Data Enthusiast |🛡️ Cyber Guardian | 📈 Analytics Wizard
+🛡️ Cyber Guardian | 📈 Analytics Wizard |  🚀 Data Enthusiast

+ 🔒 Protecting the digital realm with a strong arsenal of cybersecurity skills.
+Proficient in network security 🔒, ethical hacking 👾, and SIEM tools like Splunk 🕵️‍♂️.
+ 💡 Exploring the intersections of data, analytics, and security, constantly learning and adapting to the evolving tech landscape.
  📈 Uncovering insights from data with skills in data analytics, data visualization, and statistical analysis.
 Proficient in tools like Python 🐍, R 📊, and Tableau 📈.
  📊 Transforming data into gold with expertise in ETL, data warehousing, and data modeling.
 Proficient in SQL 📜, Python 🐍, Apache Spark ⚡, and more.
  🔌 Building resilient data pipelines with tools like Apache Airflow 🌬️, AWS Glue ☁️, and Kafka 📬.
 Making data flow seamlessly is my superpower.
- 🔒 Protecting the digital realm with a strong arsenal of cybersecurity skills.
-Proficient in network security 🔒, ethical hacking 👾, and SIEM tools like Splunk 🕵️‍♂️.
- 💡 Exploring the intersections of data, analytics, and security, constantly learning and adapting to the evolving tech landscape.

-Feel free to connect with me on LinkedIn https://www.linkedin.com/in/ritika-nathani-6aa6361ba/
+Feel free to connect with me on LinkedIn https://www.linkedin.com/in/ritika-nathani/

 <!--
 **ritikanathani/ritikanathani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.